laboon/ebook/text/30_defects.md

 Severity should not be mistaken for priority.
 Severity is how severe the problem is, whereas priority marks what order the organization would like to see the problem fixed.
 For example, a typo on the home page of a web application is of low severity, as it does not impact the functionality of the software.
 However, it reflects poorly on the company that created it, and will require only a modicum of developer time to fix.
 In such a case, its priority would be very high.
 Alternatively, a defect could of low priority, but high severity.
 An example would be a serious performance issue with database reads, where they are so slow that it makes the system completely unusable to the user after a half-hour of work.
 This is a very severe problem.
 However, if fixing it will be a very time-consuming process, and database optimization is already planned for later in the project, it may be of low priority.
 With all else being equal, though, defects of a higher severity are usually of higher priority than ones of a lower severity.

+##### Workaround

+The __workaround__ field describes how the defect can be avoided, or at least ameliorated.
+Assuming a defect where special characters don't work in passwords, the workaround is to only use alphanumeric characters in passwords.
+It is important to note that workarounds are not always **good** workaround; they may involve not using certain functionality.
+For example, if the word count feature of an editor is not working, the workaround may be to not use word count, or to use a different program (e.g., "wc -w" in Unix systems).

+In some cases, there may not be any sort of workaround, or at least not a known one.
+If the system is crashing at seemingly nondeterministic times, it would be impossible to list a workaround except the trivial case of "don't use the software", which is not generally accepted as a workaround.
+This does not mean that a workaround does not exist, only that it's not known; there may be a setting or input value which is causing the issue, but the testing team just has not uncovered it,  If no user can log in to a web application, or the server refuses to start, or a system consistently gives wrong results to every query, then there may be no workaround, as the system is entirely unusable.
+In such cases, the severity of the bug is inevitably BLOCKER or its equivalent.

 ##### Notes

 I like to think of this field as the "miscellaneous" field.
 It's where everything which might be useful for tracking down a bug, or that may or may not be releant, goes.
 It is also a good place for putting data which is too long to fit in any of the other sections, which should be relatively short and easy to grasp for developers, managers, other testers, and anyone else who may have to look at this defect and try to understand it, but may not be as familiar with that section of the software as the original tester.